 Restaurants & Dining

-Pack a hearty appetite because Maui offers an exotic blend of savory dining.
-Indulge in the flavors of Hawaii Regional Cuisine, made from produce picked right from the farms of Kula and fish caught fresh from the sea.
+Indulge in the flavours of Hawaii Regional Cuisine, made from produce picked right from the farms of Kula and fish caught fresh from the sea.
 Try a traditional Hawaiian meal at a sunset luau or get off the beaten path to try some local favorites in small towns like Wailuku and Paia.
 On Maui you can feast on everything from haupia to hamburgers.
 Learn more about Maui restaurants in Kaanapali, Kahului, Kapalua, Kihei, Lahaina and Wailuku.
 To discover all the delicious restaurants, click here.

 Hotels & Accommodations